-How Critical Numbers are Monitored
+How Your Numbers Are Monitored

-Target Numbers For People With Diabetes
+Target Numbers for People with Diabetes

 |Critical Health Marker||Recommended Range||More Information|